-The Sacristan thus arranges the books needed for the celebration; also sets out anything that is needed for the celebration, such as cruets, chalices, ciboria, linens, oils, processional crosses, hand towels, incense and coals, and candles; assures that there is ready supply of fresh hosts and of duly authorized wine, and that the Sanctuary Light is on.
+The Sacristan thus arranges the books needed for the celebration; also sets out anything that is needed for the celebration, such as cruets, chalices, ciboria, linens, oils, processional crosses, hand towels, incense and coals, and candles; assures that there is a ready supply of fresh hosts and of duly authorized wine and that the Sanctuary Light is on.

 The Sacristan should ensure the observance of silence in the sacristy.

-The Sacristan in harmony with the pastor also makes sure that the vestments, church furnishings, liturgical vessels and decorative objects are kept in good condition.
+The Sacristan in harmony with the pastor also makes sure that the vestments, church furnishings, liturgical vessels, and decorative objects are kept in good condition.